Mission Statement & Values

 - APPEAL: Members may appeal disciplinary action taken by the Aztec Recreation/Associated Students staff.
 A valid appeal must show either a misapplication or a misinterpretation of the guidelines, rules or policy.
 All program participants, members and guests are expected to read, know, understand and abide by the rules and regulations of the programs.
 Ignorance of the rules is not an excuse or a valid reason for a dispute.
 Only valid appeals by members will be considered.
 Appeals from guests will not be entertained.

 - APPEAL PROCESS: A written appeal of a decision must be submitted within one week (7 days) of notification of the disciplinary decision.
 Appeal letters should be sent to the A.S.
-Aztec Recreation Director.
+Associate Executive Director.
 SDSU student appeals will be forwarded to the A.S.
 Recreation & Wellness Commission for review and a hearing if required.
 An appeal from a non-SDSU student member will be reviewed by the Aztec Recreation Management Team in consultation with Associated Students Risk Management.
 The Management Team has the authority to uphold the original decision, reduce or increase the disciplinary action.
 The decision of the Management Team is final.

 - HEARINGS: If an appeal by an SDSU student member is determined to be valid, an appeal hearing will be scheduled.
 The appeal is the responsibility of the A.S.
 Recreation & Wellness Commission.
 The Commission shall host an appeal hearing at the next appropriate meeting time.
 Hearing procedures include:

 - Appellants writing an appeal outlining their disagreement or erroneous action;

 - An appeal hearing shall include a written account of the incident from staff and/or participant, followed by verbal statements and ending with questions from the board.